 - Using a capital letter for names of people, places, the days of the week, and the personal pronoun ‘I’

-- Beginning to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark Learning and applying grammar and spelling learnt in phase 5/6 phonics.
+- Beginning to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark Learning and applying grammar and spelling learnt in phase 5 phonics

 - Re-reading and checking our writing to check it makes sense

-- Writing for a range of purposes including letters; recounts; short stories; newspaper reports; poems
+- Writing for a range of purposes including letters and recounts;

 Using the Maths No problem approach we will be looking at: